 American law schools, typically traditionalist and resistant to change, have adapted with rare urgency to the continuing coronavirus pandemic.

-Last spring, most law schools — like other educational institutions — moved classes online, canceled campus activities and events, and restricted libraries and other facilities.
+In the spring of 2020, most law schools — like other educational institutions — moved classes online, canceled campus activities and events, and restricted libraries and other facilities.
 Many allowed their students to take classes on a pass-fail basis.

 Tested by Frustration